kahypar/kahypar/README.md

 algorithm if its corresponding ratio values are below those of the other algorithm.

-**Interactive** visualizations of the performance plots and detailed per-instance results can be found on the website accompanying each publication.
+Performance plots and detailed per-instance results can be found on the website accompanying each publication.

 #### Additional Resources